 If a situation arises at USMH, or on adjacent public property, that, in the judgment of USMH administration and/or local police, constitutes an ongoing or continuing threat, a "timely warning" will be issued to the students, faculty, and staff of USMH.
-Timely warnings will be issued in print form and posted conspicuously near building entrances.
+Timely warnings will be issued via Omni Alert through electronic distribution.